 1983 University of California at Santa Cruz

 Applied Mathematical Economics

 ProfileI have worked at Clemson University since July 2000.
-In my fourteen years here I have taught courses in environmental and natural resource economics, managerial economics, microeconomics for public policy, environmental sustainability, applied mathematical economics, dynamic optimization with economic applications, and introductory statistics.
-My research interests focus on adoption of institutional and technical innovations that affect environmental quality, sustainable development, and regional economics of agriculture, which includes environmental horticulture.
+In my sixteen years here I have taught courses in environmental and natural resource economics, managerial economics, microeconomics for public policy, environmental sustainability, applied mathematical economics, dynamic optimization with economic applications, and introductory statistics.
+My research interests focus on adoption of institutional and technical innovations that affect environmental quality, dynamic efficiency, sustainable development, and regional economics of agriculture, which includes environmental horticulture.
 I have coordinated the MS program in Applied Economics and Statistics since Aug.
 2011.

 Templeton, S., M. Shane Perkins, William C. Bridges, Jr., Heather Dinon Aldridge, and Bridget Robinson Lassiter.
 2014.
 Usefulness and Uses of Climate Forecasts for Agricultural Extension in South Carolina, USA.
 Regional Environmental Change 14 (2, April): 645-655.